Regardless of the type of diabetes you have, what you eat and your activity have a lot to do with managing it well.

 Planning is important and having fast acting sugar on hand to treat low blood sugar is critical to avoid it going lower.
 It is important to check your blood sugar during long periods of exercise to make sure you are in your target range.

-If your blood sugar is too high (also known as hyperglycemia), particularly in Type 1 diabetes, you should not exercise until the blood sugar comes back to your acceptable range.
+If your blood sugar is too high (also known as hyperglycemia), particularly in Type 1 Diabetes, it’s safer to wait until the blood sugar comes back to your acceptable range before you exercise.
 Why you may ask?
 Doesn’t exercise help decrease blood sugar?
 Yes, it does, but you may have ketones in your blood or urine, which can cause your blood sugar to go even higher.
 Ketones can be very dangerous, even deadly.
 Ask your doctor how to measure for ketones and what to do about them.

 The healthier you are, the easier it will be to manage your blood sugar and avoid diabetic complications.